philibern/outlook/outlook/classic-outlook-for-windows/configuration/restrict-users-from-modifying-folder-permissions.md

 ---
-Title: Restrict users from changing folder permissions in Outlook
+title: Restrict users from changing folder permissions in Outlook
-Description: Describes how to restrict mailbox owners from changing folder permissions in Outlook. ms.author: meerak
+description: Describes how to restrict mailbox owners from changing folder permissions in Outlook. ms.author: meerak
 author: cloud-writer
 ms.reviewer: ragupt, mhaque
+ms.topic: how-to
+ms.date: 07/16/2025
 Applies to:
 - Classic Outlook for Windows
 - New Outlook for Mac